-Kirsten L. Nathanson is a partner in the firm's Environment, Energy & Resources Group, focusing on environmental litigation, enforcement defense, risk assessment, and regulatory counseling under the major federal environmental and public lands statutes.
+Kirsten L. Nathanson is a partner in the firm's Environment & Natural Resources Group, focusing on environmental litigation, enforcement defense, risk assessment, and regulatory counseling under the major federal environmental and public lands statutes.
 She currently serves as a member on the firm's Environment & Natural Resources Group Steering Committee.
 Her litigation experience covers the Clean Water Act, Clean Air Act, Endangered Species Act, FIFRA, NEPA, SMCRA, RCRA, and CERCLA, encompassing citizen suit defense, regulatory challenges, remediation cost recovery and defense, Administrative Procedure Act actions, and EPA enforcement.

 Current representative engagements include: